Assembled ATtiny3226, ATtiny3216, or ATtiny 1626 - up to 32k flash 3k ram, 12-bit adc, arduino compatible!

 On boards where there is no regulator, the PTC fuse is still present (in series with Vin), and the regulator is bypassed by a 0-ohm resistor, so you can still use the Vin pin power the board to get the benefit of overcurrent protection.
 See picture 3 for an example of what the "no regulator" looks like.

 We can build these with 1.8, or 2.5V regulators in addition to the usual 3.3V, 5V, or bypassed regulator (or it can be left bare if you have some special regulators you want to use for an exotic voltage or ultra low quiescent current and it's compatible with the 1117-SOT223 footprint).
-Message me to discuss - pricing depends on quantity and delivery time requirements (if you want a full minipanel of 10 PCBs, great - if not hopefully there's some other option we normally stock running low to dedicate the rest of the panel to.
-These days most of these parts are backordered (the Great 2020's Chip Shortage), however we are well stocked to meet demand or assemble special orders, with: 50x ATtiny3226F (125C) 45x ATtiny3216F (125C)
+Message me to discuss - pricing depends on quantity and delivery time requirements (if you want a full mini-panel of 10 PCBs, great).
+We can perform tuning to the megaTinyCore conventions (stored in last 12 bytes of the user row for the (tuned) clock speed options), or use whatever speed external clock you want us to if we have it on hand for the required voltage (external clocks have an annoying habit of having insanely narrow specs (4.75-5.25V I've seem, and 4.5-5.5 is common.
+Or it's 2.0-3.6V (good thing there aren't any common power sources with a voltage between 3.6 and 4.5V right?
+Well, yes, lithium batteries are common, but you don't use a battery to power something using an external clock; most of them

 Early versions of this board used a 4.7k resistor.
 This is an excessive value, and is only compatible with jtag2updi programmers with a series resistor not more than 1k at absolute maximum.
-This was pointed out to me before SerialUPDI existed, and since then (spring 2020) I've been shipping boards with the correct 470 ohm resistor.
+This was pointed out to me before SerialUPDI or the 2-series existed, Since then (spring 2020) I've been shipping boards with a more appropriate 470 ohm resistor, which can be bypassed entirely with a solder bridge jumper on the back.

 No country selected, please select your country to see shipping options.